-2. Decrease risk of cardiovascular disease
+2. Decrease the risk of heart disease

 “Drinking one or two glasses of wine once or twice a week has some health benefits, especially for men over 40; it reduces risk of cardiovascular disease… for women you can get those benefits anytime, it’s not age-dependent,” Dasgupta said.

-3. Reduce risk of cancer
+3. Reduce the risk of cancer

 The National Toxicology Program of the U.S. Department of Health and Human Services lists alcohol as a known human carcinogen in its

 The report states that a person’s risk of developing an alcohol-associated cancer increases with the more alcohol they drink regularly over time.

 - head and neck

-Data from 2009 published in the
+Data from 2013 published in the

-4. Weight loss
+4. Facilitate weight loss